C0DECYCLE/VirtualGeometry/README.md

     //CORE:
     //get working with all models -> solution: allowMikroCracks flag to allow collapse of smallest border edges
+    //flickering problem
+    //
+    // make instance compute, turn cluster compute into persistant thread queue, first push all via instance compute, later push only top of acceleration tree
+    //implement acceleraltio tree and compact and finish geometry pipeline
+    //in the end make virtual geometry exportable and loadable

+    //error random - bad?
     //only based on object distance not cluster distance!
-    //error random - bad?
     //multiple instances

     //OPTIMIZE: